 To disconnect an integration from your assistant:

-- Find the integration in the Connected Integrations list.
+Find it within the Connected Integrations list.

 After disconnecting: